680 Credit Score: What You Need to Know

 How Do You Improve Your 680 Credit Score?

-• Review reports.
-Reviewing your credit reports regularly can help you spot errors and signs of identity theft.
+- Regularly review your credit reports to catch errors and signs of identity theft.

 VantageScore vs. FICO Models